Expasy logo

 Protein sequence length: help 764 The length of the canonical sequence.

-Location on the sequence: help RGQRVPPKNSTDIQVQKVTH D MRQGLHNMEDVYELIENSHL The residue change on the sequence.
+Location on the sequence: help RGQRVPPKNSTDIQVQKVTH E MRQGLHNMEDVYELIENSHL The residue change on the sequence.
 Unless the variant is located at the beginning or at the end of the protein sequence, both residues upstream (20) and downstream (20) of the variant will be shown.

 Residue conservation: help The multiple alignment of the region surrounding the variant against various orthologous sequences.

-Human RGQRVPPKNSTDIQVQKVTHDMRQGLHNMEDVYELIENSHL
+Human RGQRVPPKNSTDIQVQKVTHEMRQGLHNMEDVYELIENSHL

 RGQRVSPKNSAGIQIQKVTRDMRQSLPNMQDEYELLENSHL